The Comprehensive Infectious Disease Update

 - What the PCP needs to know about the HIV- and the non-HIV immunocompromised patient

-- Diagnosis and prevention of latent tuberculosis
+- Evaluation and treatment of latent tuberculosis

 Specially designed for the needs of busy clinicians, Harvard Medical School faculty provide outcomes-driven and evidence-based answers to questions that MDs, NPs and PAs face every day, such as ...